 It is important to understand the essential difference between the engineering discipline of heat transfer and what is commonly called thermodynamics.
 Classical thermodynamics deals with systems in equilibrium.
 Its methodology may be used to calculate the energy required to change a system from one equilibrium state to another, but it cannot be used to calculate the rate at which the change may occur.
-For example, if a 1 kg ingot of iron is quenched from 1000° C to 100° C in an oil bath, thermodynamics tells us that the loss in internal energy of the ingot is mass (1 kg) × specific heat capacity (~450 J/kg K) × temperature change (900 K), or approximately 405 kJ.
+For example, if a 1 kg ingot of iron is quenched from 1000° C to 100° C in an oil bath, thermodynamics tells us that the loss in internal energy of the ingot is mass $(1 \text{ kg}) \times \text{specific}$ heat capacity ($\sim 450 \text{ J/kg K}) \times \text{temperature}$ change (900 K), or approximately 405 kJ.
 But thermodynamics cannot tell us how long we will have to wait for the temperature to drop to 100° C. The time depends on the temperature of the oil bath, physical properties of the oil, motion of the oil, and other factors.
 An appropriate heat transfer analysis will consider all of these.

 Analysis of heat transfer processes does require using some thermodynamics concepts.
 In particular, the first law of thermodynamics is used, generally in particularly simple forms since work effects can often be ignored.
 The first law is a statement of the principle of conservation of energy, which is a basic law of physics.
 This principle can be formulated in many ways by excluding forms of energy that are irrelevant to the problem under consideration, or by simply redefining what is meant by energy.
 In heat transfer, it is common practice to refer to the first law as the energy conservation principle or simply as an energy or heat balance when no work is done.
 However, as in thermodynamics, it is essential that the correct form of the first law be used.
 The student must be able to define an appropriate system, recognize whether the system is open or closed, and decide whether a steady state can be assumed.
-Some simple forms of the energy conservation principle.
+Some simple forms of the energy conservation principle, which find frequent use in this text, follow.

 A closed system containing a fixed mass of a solid is shown in Fig. 1.1.
 The system has a volume $V[m^3]$, and the solid has a density ρ [kg/m3].
-There is net heat transfer into the system at a rate of \dot{Q} [J/s or W], and heat may be generated within the solid, for example, by nuclear fission or by an electrical current, at a rate \dot{Q}v [W].
+There is net heat transfer into the system at a rate of \dot{Q} [J/s or W], and heat may be generated within the solid, for example, by nuclear fission or by an electrical current, at a rate \dot{Q}{ν} [W].
 Solids may be taken to be incompressible, so no work is done by or on the system.
 The principle of conservation of energy requires that over a time interval Δt [s],